-The BUSINESS BITES SERIES, brought to you by the Culinary Entrepreneurship program at ICC, is a series of workshops, discussion panels and networking events designed to support entrepreneurs in the food industry.
+The BUSINESS BITES SERIES, brought to you by the Food Business Fundamentals program at ICC, is a series of workshops, discussion panels and networking events designed to support entrepreneurs in the food industry.
 Each event is designed to provide education, information and the opportunity to connect with industry experts in a collaborative setting.

 BUSINESS BITES: RAISE THE BAR WITH YOUR BEVERAGE PROGRAM